Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 • A completion plan for the student, including coursework, exams, and other milestones towards the degree.

-• A description of the UW degree requirements that will be waived (coursework, dissertation credits, or other requirements such as graded credits or 500 level credits) and the rationale for waiving the requirements based on work from the prior institution.
+• A description of the UW degree requirements that will be waived (coursework, dissertation credits, or other requirements such as graded credits or 500-level credits) and the rationale for waiving the requirements based on work from the prior institution.

 • Confirmation that the graduate faculty of the academic unit have approved admitting the student under these special provisions.

-Upon approval of the proposal by the Office of Academic Affairs, the student can be admitted, and the requirement waivers outlined in the proposal will be noted in the student’s record for use at the time of graduation from UW.
+Upon approval of the proposal by the Office of Academic Affairs, the student may be admitted, and the requirement waivers outlined in the proposal will be noted in the student’s record for use at the time of graduation from UW.

 3.1.3 Admission Procedure

-The Graduate School and each Graduate Admission Committee shall be guided by the following:
+The Graduate School and each graduate admission committee shall be guided by the following:

 • Tests and criteria for admission should relate to the actual requirements of the graduate program.
 Reasonable accommodation for testing conditions may be made to compensate for relevant disabilities.